When Did the Opioid Epidemic Start?

 Fortunately, a solution for an opioid overdose victim has been identified and produced.
 If an overdose victim receives a shot of a drug called Naloxone in a timely manner, the overdose can be reversed.
 Many pharmacies across the United States are now stocking Naloxone for purchase by the public.
 This medication does not require a prescription to purchase.
 Additionally, Naloxone is carried by police and paramedics to administer to overdose victims when responding to emergency situations.

 Another important treatment option for an opioid addict is medically assisted treatment (MAT).
 With MAT, a person can use non-narcotic medications such as methadone and bupropion to block the opiate receptors and wean off opioids.
 When the opiate receptors have been blocked by a MAT medication, the person can no longer get “high” off the use of an opioid.
+This has been a very effective treatment option.

 In the past, MAT was frowned upon as just a substitute of one drug for another.
 However, the difficulty of overcoming an opioid addiction, the cost of the opioid epidemic, and the non-addictive properties of MAT medications have overridden most of these concerns.
 Still, MAT is most successful when combined with other forms of treatment.
 For example, by combining MAT with therapy, a person can ease the discomfort of withdrawal and simultaneously address the underlying issues that may have led to drug use such as anxiety or depression.